 After finishing unsigned operation, you can now go ahead and sign your apk file using jarsigner.

 How to Digitally Sign APK File using jarsigner

 Open a terminal or command window in the directory where you stored the unsigned apk file.
 For example: If you want to sign your app titled “MyApp”, use this key with the below code (BROKEN XREF TO RECIPE -1 ‘Creating a Signing Certificate|generated earlier’):

 After hitting the command above, you will now have a signed version of your application that can be loaded and run on any Android device.
 But before you send it to the Google Play store, there’s one more step.You have to re-build your application, so you must test it again, on real devices.

 If you don’t have a real device, get one.
 Or you can save costs by outsourcing the testing to an independent testing company like ours.

-We’ve helped many organizations tackle major challenges faced during mobile application development and testing.
-Our team of Android developers deliver quality results in a budgeted time frame.
+We’ve helped many organizations tackle major challenges faced during Android mobile application development and testing.
+Our team of Android developers delivers quality results in a budgeted time frame.

-Are you looking for a testing company to help independantly verify the android app you’ve developed?
+Are you looking for a testing company to help independently verify the android app you’ve developed?

 To know on how we can help you optimize your Android App Development & Testing